lxs602/Chinese-Mandarin-Dictionaries/README.md

 <b>Please note:</b>
 From the compiler's webpage:

 'Since the "Dictionary of Variants of the Ministry of Education" has not been authorized as openly as the "Mandarin Dictionary", I cannot open the complete offline dictionary for everyone to use (infringement will be involved).
 The compromise method is that I discard all the definitions and leave only the prefixes, and make a "Ministry of Education Variant Character Index Dictionary", so that after checking the words with "component retrieval", you can use this index dictionary to look up the words and check them.
 After that, click on the font size link to automatically jump to the official page.'
+(Google-translate)

 <b>Licence 許可證 / 许可证</b><br>
 <b>Non-Commercial use only</b> (see <a href=http://fgwang.blogspot.com/2021/12/blog-post_29.html>compiler's webpage</a>)